wallacekelly-da/daml-public-demos/README.md

       --access-token-file audience.token
    ```

-8. Use the tokens with [grpcurl](https://github.com/fullstorydev/grpcurl/blob/master/README.md):
+8. Use the tokens with [grpcurl](https://github.com/fullstorydev/grpcurl/blob/master/README.md) to call the Ledger API:

    _The following will fail, for user `david`:_